smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.7/index.md

 ## FOREGROUND_SERVICE_CONNECTED_DEVICE Permissions

-Starting in Android 14, we are required to specify a foreground service type of `connectedDevice` in your app's `AndroidManifest.xml` to be able to enter the foreground.
+Starting in Android 14, it is required to specify a foreground service type of `connectedDevice` in your app's `AndroidManifest.xml` to be able to enter the foreground.

 ```xml
 <uses-permission android:name="android.permission.FOREGROUND_SERVICE_CONNECTED_DEVICE"
         tools:targetApi="34"/>
 ```
 With a foreground service type of `connectedDevice`, your app must either have the `BLUETOOTH_CONNECT` permission or have been the app selected to receive the USB Intent.
-To check to see if your app has been granted either of these permissions by the user, in your `SdlReceiver.onSdlEnable` method before you start your service you must check to make sure you have permission to enter the foreground before you can start.
-We added a helper method `AndroidTools.hasForegroundServiceTypePermission` to check for both permissions.
+You must now check to see if your app has been granted either of these permissions by the user in the `SdlReceiver.onSdlEnabled` callback before you start your service to ensure your SdlService can enter the foreground.
+We added a helper method, `AndroidTools.hasForegroundServiceTypePermission`, to check for both permissions that can be used at that time.

 ```java
                 if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.UPSIDE_DOWN_CAKE) {